shawon017/gpg-agent-windows/README.md

 4. get the keygrip -> **gpg --with-keygrip --list-secret-keys** (# to list the keygrip)

 5. create the gpg-agent cache -> **gpg-connect-agent "preset_passphrase 6266A0D194C88B84773659094B47BE969233DFA7 -1 5040353577307264" /bye**
+here the format is -- gpg-connect-agent "preset_passphrase "keygrip" [timeout] "passphrase in hex format" [-1 = infinity time]